 - (3) A person who contravenes this section commits an offence and any goods in respect of which such offence has been committed shall be liable to forfeiture. - 74.
-(1) The master or agent of every aircraft or vessel in which any goods are to be exported shall make entry outwards Entry outwards of of such aircraft or vessel to the proper officer on the prescribed aircraft or vessel. form and in the prescribed manner
+(1) The master or agent of every aircraft or vessel in Entry outwards of any goods are to be available 11 and 1 which any goods are to be exported shall make entry outwards of such aircraft or vessel to the proper officer on the prescribed form and in the prescribed manner

-- (2) Save with the permission of the proper officer- - (a) no such entry outwards of an aircraft or vessel referred to in subsection (1) shall be made before the whole of the cargo reported in such aircraft or vessel for discharge has been discharged; - (b) goods shall not be loaded on such aircraft or vessel before entry outwards referred to in subsection (1) is made. - (3) Any master or agent who contravenes subsection (1), and any master who permits any goods to be loaded contrary to subsection (2), commits an offence. - 75.
+- (2) Save with the permission of the proper officer- - (a) no such entry outwards of an aircraft or vessel referred to in subsection (1) shall be made before the whole of the cargo reported in such aircraft or vessel for discharge has been discharged; - (b) goods shall not be loaded on such aircraft or vessel before entry outwards referred to in subsection (1) is - (3) Any master or agent who contravenes subsection (1), and any master who permits any goods to be loaded contrary to subsection (2), commits an offence. - 75.
 (1) Save with the written permission of the proper officer and subject to such conditions as he or she may impose-

-Loading, etc.
+Loading, etc